TroyXL/kiwi-ai-chat/README.md

-# Kiwi AI Frontend
+# Keevii Frontend

-This is the frontend for Kiwi AI, a chat-based application that allows users to generate and modify application in real-time through a conversational interface.
+This is the frontend for Keevii, a chat-based application that allows users to generate and modify application in real-time through a conversational interface.

 ### Installation